GG-ACE/recurring-calender/README.md

 4)Incase of error and want to change all the fields,click onn clear form button to clear all fields.

 thank you!

+To find your Logging ID: Go to inspect --> console -->your ID should be visible.